barbajs/barba/source/docs/plugins/intro/index.md

 Barba plugins are **components that you can plug** to improve the default library behavior.

+## Available

+Here is the list of all available plugins for Barba:

 - [@barba/router](/docs/plugins/router/) → allows you to use custom routes for page transitions
 - [@barba/prefetch](/docs/plugins/prefetch/) → prefetches automatically and cache your pages
 - [@barba/css](/docs/plugins/css/) → a style helper that manage you CSS classes during transitions